secucard/secucard-connect-net-sdk/README.md

 ## Example Project

-To run the example project, clone the repo and open the solution file *Secucard.Connect.sln*.
-Then right-click the project "Secucard.Connect.DemoApp" and select *Set as StartUp Project*.
-Now press the *Start* button to build and start the demo application.
+To run the example project, clone the repo https://github.com/secucard/secucard-connect-net-sdk-demo and open it with Microsoft Visual Studio.

 ## Change log